 Complete Wagner-Peyser Application.
 A Wagner-Peyser application with a Complete status indicates that an individual has completed all pages of registration.
 A résumé is not required for the Wagner-Peyser application to be complete; however, an individual will need a résumé or State of Texas application to apply for jobs through WorkInTexas.com.

 Enrolled as a Participant in the Wagner-Peyser Program.
-Individuals must have a complete Wagner-Peyser application and a saved résumé before they may be enrolled as participants in the Wagner-Peyser program.
+Individuals must have a complete Wagner-Peyser application and at least one saved résumé before they may be enrolled as participants in the Wagner-Peyser program.
 Only Workforce Solutions Office staff working directly with individuals may enroll them as participants in the Wagner-Peyser program using the multipage prompts in WorkInTexas.com.
-The final page of the enrollment process will prompt Workforce Solutions Office staff to enter a service selected from the Wagner-Peyser customer group.
-Services from the Wagner-Peyser customer group may be provided only to individuals who are being enrolled or are already enrolled as participants in the Wagner-Peyser program.
+The final page of the enrollment process will prompt Workforce Solutions Office staff to enter a service selected from the appropriate customer group.
+Staff-assisted services may be provided only to individuals who are being enrolled or are already enrolled as participants in the Wagner-Peyser program.
 Workforce Solutions Office staff must ensure that individuals are enrolled as Wagner-Peyser participants in order to provide staff-assisted services or services from the Wagner-Peyser customer group.

 Jobs for Veterans State Grant.
-The Jobs for Veterans State Grant (JVSG) provides federal funding through a formula grant that supports Disabled Veterans’ Outreach Program (DVOP) specialist positions, Local Veterans’ Employment Representatives (LVERs), and other consolidated position staff.
-Individuals determined eligible under JVSG, which include eligible veterans, eligible spouses, and additional populations eligible to be served by DVOPs, may be provided services ssselected from the JVSG customer group once the individual has been enrolled as participants in the Wagner-Peyser program, which includes entering Wagner-Peyser and JVSG eligibility dates.
+The Jobs for Veterans State Grant (JVSG) provides federal funding through a formula grant that supports Disabled Veterans’ Outreach Program (DVOP) specialist positions, Local Veterans’ Employment Representatives (LVERs), and Consolidated Position (CP) staff.
+DVOP specialists and CP staff members may provide individualized services from the JVSG customer group to JVSG-eligible individuals once they are enrolled as participants in the Wagner-Peyser program, which includes entering Wagner-Peyser and JVSG eligibility dates.

 Note: Only TVC staff may select services from the JVSG customer group.
 For more information on this subject, please see the WorkInTexas.com Liaisons and the Customer Groups and the Provision of Services to Individuals sections below.